AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Storage Classes.md

 ## auto

 ## extern
-The _extern_ keyword (short for 'external') allows you to use variables and functions declared in other files.
+The _extern_ keyword (short for 'external') provides an alternative to _#include_, allowing you to use variables and functions declared in other files without including the other file.

 File 1
 ```C